squidmin/java-labs/src/main/java/lambdas/README.md

 }
 ```

-When we run the `ClassC` class, we get the below output:
+**Output**

 ```
 Namaste
 Hi
 ```

 This is a classic object-oriented programming example.
-Now, what if we want our `ClassC` class to greet in all the languages available?
+Now, what if requirements changed to have the `ClassC` class greet in all available languages?

-Do we need to create a class for each concrete entity, e.g., `ClassD`, `ClassE`, `ClassF`, etc?
+Should a class be created for each concrete entity, e.g., `ClassD`, `ClassE`, `ClassF`, etc?

-Isn't it possible that we don't create any class and just send a function to the `wish(AFunctionalInterface functionalInterface)` method?
+Isn't it possible to create no additional classes and just send a function to the `wish(AFunctionalInterface functionalInterface)` method?

-Our `wish(AFunctionalInterface functionalInterface)` method will directly execute the function that is provided to it and print the output.
+The `wish(AFunctionalInterface functionalInterface)` method will directly execute the function that is provided to it and print the output.

 This is possible through anonymous classes.
-We will quickly see how this can be done through an anonymous class, and then jump straight back into lambdas.
+We'll quickly see how this can be done through an anonymous class, and then jump straight back into lambdas.

 Note that the `@FunctionalInterface` annotation allows the Java compiler to trigger an error in response to any attempt to break the predefined structure of a functional interface.
 It's also a handy tool to make an application architecture easier to understand for other developers.

-In the below example, we will change the `ClassC` class to use an anonymous class.
+In the below example, the `ClassC` class is changed to use an anonymous class.

-#### AFunctionalInterface
+### `AFunctionalInterface.java`

 ```java
 @FunctionalInterface